ysdeng/uva_codes/2003/README.md

 problem 1019 ac
 first, i cannot pollute the origin input
 second, i need to initialize the switches' state each time

+##20170303
+problem 1018 start
+this is a spacial case of MST